angelicabicego/abicego/README.md

 ## About me:

-I'm a Jr Developer 🤓
+I'm a Jr Developer 🚀

 I Love solve challenges by code and I'd like change the world using technologies ❣️

 - 🌱 I’m currently learning Java and C#
-- 👯 I’m looking for remote job opportunities to
+- 🧑‍🤝‍🧑 I'm looking for a remote developer job oppotunity to learn and share knowledges
+- 💻 I'm studying Computer Science
-- ⚡ Fun fact: I already have another bacharelor's degree in Social Science
+- ⚡ Fun fact: I already have another bacharelor's degree (in Social Science)

 ## My knowlodges: